 The Maryland Department of the Environment presented a webinar on the features of the new TMDL Data Center website on June 11, 2014.
 This presentation gives an overview of the function and use of the resources available on the TMDL Data Center website for developing SW-WLA Implementation Plans.

 This guidance applies to any approved Nutrient or Sediment TMDL for which a SW-WLA Implementation Plan needs to be developed under an MS4 Permit.
-It provides recommendations for identifying sources of nutrients and sediments, selecting management strategies for reducing nutrient/sediment loads, and modeling load reductions from selected management strategies.
-This document also provides guidance on using MAST and BayFAST to develop implementation scenarios for local TMDLs and developing comprehensive implementation scenarios addressing both bay and local stormwater targets.
+It provides recommendations for identifying sources of nutrients and sediments, selecting management strategies for reducing nutrient/sediment loads, developing a monitoring plan, and tracking implementation progress.

 This guidance applies to any approved PCB TMDL for which a SW-WLA Implementation Plan needs to be developed under an municipal separate storm sewer system (MS4) Permit.
 It provides recommendations for PCB source identification, source monitoring, accounting for WLA credit and consideration of alternative or adaptive approaches.
 A slideshow presentation on MDE's PCB guidance, as it relates to Montgomery County, is provided here.